vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 Run `ifconfig eth0` again.
 Verify that its `inet` address matches the IP address you provided earlier (`10.213.234.4` in this case).

-Next, verify that you can reach the Internet with `traceroute` and a known IP address, like Cloudflare's 1.1.1.1:
+Next, verify that your router can communicate with the Internet by using `traceroute` to a known IP address, like 1.1.1.1:

 ```text
 traceroute to 1.1.1.1 (1.1.1.1), 30 hops max, 60 byte packets